rancher/webhook/pkg/resources/management.cattle.io/v3/project/Project.md

 Project quotas and default limits must be consistent with one another and must be sufficient for the requirements of active namespaces.

+### Container default resource limit validation

+Container default resource limit configuration must have no negative values for any requests and limits.
+Requests cannot exceed limits for any resource.

 ## Mutations

 ### On create